 We’ll start to transition existing clients from Article 11A or B, to the new Module C2 or D during the audit year from April 2018 through to April 2019.
 We’ll provide more information on this closer to the time.

-Register for our free webinar on 05 July to learn more about the PPE Regulation update, hosted by Nathan Shipley.
-We are offering a morning and afternoon session with an opportunity for questions and answers with Nathan after each event.
+On 07 September we are running a webinar, hosted by Nathan Shipley, focusing on the new requirements for technical documentation under the PPE regulation.
+We are offering a morning and afternoon session with an opportunity for questions and answers with Nathan during each event.